- Relatively affordable, robust mechanical keyboard

 Yet ergonomically they still towered above the current laptop-esque monstrosity that Apple insists on foisting upon users; the flat aluminium design may look like a Jacob Jensen B&O stereo from the mid ’80s, but as a functional device it is seriously lacking.

 The Tactile Pro 3 is not quite perfect for UK users.
 For some inexplicable reason, the ` and § keys are mislabelled and cannot be corrected – so skipping between windows requires Ctrl-Top Left, rather than Ctrl-Right-of-Left-Shift.
-I’ve tried a couple of utilities to correct this and whilst the keymap can be changed for characters, it’s not reliable for shortcuts.
-You can’t pop the keys off and swap them as each row is different, as it should be.
+I’ve tried a couple of utilities to correct this and while the keymap can be changed for characters, it’s not reliable for shortcuts.
+You can’t pop the keys off and swap them as each row is a different pitch – as it should be.

 The additional benefits of the Tactile Pro 3 are the 3 USB 2.0 ports.
 The hub allows enough power for flash drives and similar accessories otherwise unsupported by Apple’s keyboards, and one port is positioned conveniently on the rear of the keyboard.